paolomorettin/paolomorettin.github.io/_pages/pcgml.md

 {% include base_path %}

-In the free time, I enjoy studying game development, in particular I'm intrigued by the use of AI techniques for the automated generation of content.
+In the free time, I enjoy studying game development and I'm particularly intrigued by the use of AI techniques for the automated generation of content.